jmichault/motioneye.eo-dok/en/instalado_en_debian.md

 sudo pip install motioneye.eo
 ```

-* Launch the installation of dependancies and the initialization of the system:
+* launch the installation of dependencies and the initialization of the system: